 Written by Stacey Kelleher.
 Reviewed by Sean Busch.

-The arrival of summer is typically a welcome change.
-But for millions of Americans, blooming plant life and warmer weather bring sniffles and sneezes as airborne allergens increase.
+Most of us are thrilled with the arrival of spring, but for millions of Americans, blooming plant life and warmer weather bring sniffles and sneezes.
+Worse yet, allergens in cleaning supplies can exacerbate those symptoms.

 Common Indoor Allergens

 You clean to get rid of dust throughout your home, but do you know what’s in dust?
-You might be surprised to discover that it can include:
+You might be surprised to discover that it can include some of the most common allergens:

 - Dead bugs